How to deal with baby-blues when you just relocated

-Although it is thought that the main reason is that hormone changes after childbirth, the huge life change after you have your baby is an important reason.
+Although it is thought that the main reason for baby-blues is the hormone changes after childbirth, the huge life change after you deliver your baby is an important reason as well.

-The fact that you’re physically tired after giving birth to your bundle of joy, then followed by sleepless nights due to looking after your baby naturally can cause the baby blues.
+The fact that you’re physically tired after giving birth to your bundle of joy, then followed by sleepless nights due to looking after your baby, inevitably can cause the baby-blues.

-Even when you’re physically fit, it may not be easy to constantly lack sleep and feed and look after the baby at the same time.
-On top of that, your body goes to the process of hormonal change.
+Even when you’re physically fit, it may not be easy to be constantly lacking sleep and caring for the baby at the same time.
+Moreover, your body goes to the process of hormonal change.

 In my case, I was totally shattered when my first baby arrived.

-After two induction and good thirty-four-hour labor pain in fasting conditions, I ended up having an emergency Cesarean.
+I had two inductions within 24 hours.
+And I was in labor pain for 34 hours in a fasting condition when the doctors decided to give an emergency Cesarean.
 So, when the nurse handed my baby to me, I was just simply too exhausted.

+Since then, I found being a new mom was super hard.
 And being thousands of miles away from my own family and friends had made things worse.
-Because I couldn’t ask anyone for help even for little things like cleaning the house or cooking.
-Yes, I have the family of my husband.
-But they’re not the same as your own family, are they?
-Especially when you feel you just know them.
-Although my husband did help at the best he could in his free time, I could’ve done with more help.
+Because I didn’t have anyone to ask for help during the first few weeks of being a new mom.
+House chores or cooking at the same time I had to care for my baby was not an easy thing to do because I was physically worn out.
+Although my husband did help the best he could in his free time, I could’ve done with more help.

-Looking back, this what affected me mentally.
+Looking back, this is what had affected me mentally.
 I was merely tired and had no one to ask for help.
 It’s no wonder I had baby blues.

-Normally baby blues last for days or a week.
+It is thought that baby-blues normally last for days or a week.
 But mine lasted much longer than that.
-It was kinda on and off for months until my baby was nearly seven months old.
+It was on and off for months until my baby was nearly seven months old.

-In hindsight, I might have had post-natal depression.
-If it was, it might’ve been a mild one.
-Because, thank God I managed to sort myself out and overcome this baby blues on my own.
-I never told anyone about what I was feeling.
+But I thank God for helping me sort myself out and overcome this baby-blues.
+I never told anyone about what I was feeling, especially not my mom and my family.
 Because I didn’t want to worry anyone.

-But really, if you think you’re having baby blues and it didn’t go away after a week, you should seek help and support from others.
+Having said that though, if you think you’re experiencing baby-blues and it didn’t go away after a week, you should seek help and support from others around you.
 Don’t let it persist for too long.
-Because you don’t want it to become postpartum depression.
+Because you don’t want it to get worse and become postpartum depression.
 God forbid.